derekgch/mod5-frontend/README.md

 ### Backend
 run `bundle install`, followed by `rails db:create && rails db:migrate`.
 Finally run `rails s -p 4000`, which will launch the API on a local server.

-## How to use?

-## Contribute

-Let people know how they can contribute into your project.
-A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.